virgo47/javasimon/automation/virtualbox/windows10-base/Windows10-base-packer.md

 packer build -force -var 'iso_url=file:///c:/work/iso-images/Windows10.iso' -var 'iso_checksum=d083c55ecb86158e3419032f4ed651e93e37c347' vbox-win10ent.json
 ```

-This would take roughly ~30 mins on my i5 machine (with updates/optimizing/zeroing), resulting
+This would take roughly ~30 mins on my i5 machine (with updates/SxS/optimizing/zeroing), resulting
 box-file is 3.8GB.
-With everything on it takes still under 60 mins (most of it is update and then
+With everything on it takes still under 60 mins (most of it is SxS cleanup),
-`Optimize-Volume`), with box-file size 4.6GB (is the size bigger because of the updates?).
+with box-file size 4.6GB (is the size bigger because of the updates?).
+In any case, vagrant steps
-In any case, vagrant steps are a matter of 5 minutes top, most of it taken by the initial
+are a matter of 5 minutes top, most of it taken by the initial `vagrant up`.
-`vagrant up`.

 When everything finishes, `windows10-virtualbox.box` will appear in the directory.
 Next steps
 are all for Vagrant and starting with `init` they must be executed inside "environment" directory